Mahatir-Ahmed-Tusher/GitOrbit/README.md

 ### 3. Set up environment variables

 You'll need API keys for Google Gemini, OpenRouter, SerpAPI, and Mistral.
+You can also optionally provide a GitHub Personal Access Token to avoid entering it in the UI.

 1. Create a new file named `.env` in the root of the project.
 2. Get your Google Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).